daattali/beautiful-jekyll/index.md

 ## Research

 The purpose of my work is to enable evidence-based decision making.
-I study sustainable energy systems, the effects of alternative policy choices, and how to design climate policy that best meets societal goals.
+I research sustainable energy systems, the effects of alternative policy choices, and how to design climate policy that best meets societal goals.

 My research is interdisciplinary, leveraging diverse methods matched to the problem at hand.
 I specialize in systems engineering and operations research, and integrate tools and insights from other disciplines including economics, data science, and political science.